RJMurg/trackengine/README.md

-# Tracksmith
+# TrackEngine

-Trackengine is a RESTful API which converts the [Irish Rail API](http://api.irishrail.ie/realtime/) into a JSON API.
+TrackEngine is a RESTful API which converts the [Irish Rail API](http://api.irishrail.ie/realtime/) into a JSON API.